Total anomalous pulmonary venous return (TAPVR)

 Total anomalous pulmonary venous return

-Other tests, such as electrocardiograms or chest X-rays, may be conducted if more information is needed.
+Other tests such as an electrocardiogram, a chest X-ray or a CT scan may be done if more information is needed.

-Surgery is generally needed when a child is young.
-To repair this congenital heart defect, surgeons connect the pulmonary veins to the left atrium and close the hole between the atria.
+Surgery for TAPVR is generally needed when a child is a baby.
+The timing of surgery depends on whether there's a blockage.
+To repair the heart, surgeons connect the pulmonary veins to the left upper heart chamber.
+They also close the hole between the upper heart chambers.

 A person with total anomalous pulmonary venous return needs regular health checkups for life to check for infection, blockages or heart rhythm problems.
 A doctor trained in congenital heart diseases should provide care.
 This type of provider is called a congenital cardiologist.